Law, government, and crime in Winnipeg: Demographic-based gangs

 Winnipeg's gang activity consists of a number of demographics, primarily of Indigenous peoples, newcomers, and black Canadians, along with other ethnic groups, namely European and East Asian (Filipino and Vietnamese).
-Moreover, in 2001, the overwhelming majority of identified female gang members (between 60% to 98%) in Winnipeg were found to be "Aboriginal" (i.e., Indigenous).
+Moreover, in 2001, the overwhelming majority of identified female gang members (between 60% and 98%) in Winnipeg were found to be "Aboriginal" (i.e., Indigenous).
 Nonetheless, poverty and homelessness are much greater indicators of gang involvement than race, as well as addiction, intergenerational trauma, broken families, and social isolation.

 Ethnic-criminal organizations (active and inactive) centered in Winnipeg include: